DavidIMcIntosh/grocerySlotsGui/README.md

 Grocery Slots
 =============
-This program will periodically check Loblaws or Superstore for open grocery pick-up slots (by default, every 60 seconds), printing open slots to the terminal.
+This program will periodically check any of the Loblaws family of stores (Loblaws, Superstore, Valumart, Nofrills, Zehrs so far) for open grocery pick-up slots (by default, every 5 minutes), displaying the open slots in a GUI widget.
 The program can also announce via any Chromecast-compatible device (including Google Home) when a new spot opens.

-checkSlotsGui.py is a self-contained GUI that does not require any options.

 Requirements
 ------------